Warning to the readers

 Note after publication: in a more careful analysis of the B-side you can also see two triangles with opposing apexes at the center of the figure that also give a sense to geometric aspect of this side.

-Many thanks to the Bosnian Foundation of the Sun Pyramid for the permission to publish pictures of the Ravne tunnels and of the artifact
+Many thanks to the Bosnian Pyramid of the Sun Foundation for the permission to publish pictures of the Ravne tunnels and of the artifact

 1) P.Debertolis, V.Hocza: "November 2010 Report on Ravne’s tunnels (Preliminary study approach)", SBRG, 4 November 2010